sshah1502/irgsc/README.md

 datetime,
 requests, and
 pyvo.
-### Note:It is recommended to uninstall any of these packages present in the system.
+### Note: It is recommended to install the package in a fresh environment.

 # Installation